kembreyfarquhar/minesweeper/notes.md

 - [ ] How will state be updated?
 - [ ] What will the dimensions of the board be?
 (How many rows/columns)
 - [ ] How will the board be randomly set up with bombs?
+- [ ] How to calculate the number of adjacent bombs?
+- [ ] How to activate all adjacent "non-bombs" to a pressed "0"

 ##### Brainstorming

 - Loop to create rows, nested loop to create cells
 - Set this up as the initial state
 - cell prop bomb={false}
-- Randomly generate cells to attribute bomb={true} to
+- Randomly generate cells to attribute bomb={true}
 - Cells have className of "pressed" if pressed
 - onPress if bomb: reveal all bombs & losing signifier
 - onPress if NOT bomb: add class "pressed" to reveal styling & number